stephenlaichaowen/sapper-boilerplate/README.md

 npm run watch:tailwind
 ```

-🛎️ Before you run `npm run export`, run `npm run build:tailwind` to generate a production ready `tailwindcss` file !!!
+🛎️ If you want to upload static website to Netlify, Github Pages, or Firebase Hosting, be sure to run `npm run build:tailwind` to generate a production ready `tailwindcss` file, then run `npm run export` to generate static files under `__sapper__\export' !!!

 🛎️ If you want to upload production build to Heroku, you don't run `npm run build`, instead you run heroku-cli to build and deploy to heroku.
 To deploy your app in heroku, see the below instrouctions !!!

-🛎️ When you run `npm run export` or `npm run build`, make sure `__sapper__\' directory is empty, if not, delete the existing folders, or the compiler will show error message !!!
+🛎️ When you run `npm run export` or `npm run build` first, make sure `__sapper__\' directory is empty, if not, delete the existing folders, or the compiler will show error message !!!

 ### Install Tailwind